PharmacyChecker Consumer Support

 What if my medication gets stuck at Customs?

-While the law allows the FDA and U.S. Customs and Border Patrol to detain and refuse international prescription orders arriving through the mail, less than one percent of medication orders that are under a 90-day supply and require a prescription to obtain are actually stopped.
+For Americans: While the law allows the FDA and U.S. Customs and Border Patrol to detain and refuse international prescription orders arriving through the mail, less than one percent of medication orders that are under a 90-day supply and require a prescription to obtain are actually stopped.
 International pharmacies accredited through the PharmacyChecker Verification Program are not permitted to dispense above a 90-day supply and must require a prescription for all medication orders.
 If your medication is seized, you will receive a letter from the FDA that your drug order was detained or refused.
 You are allowed to challenge the FDA’s decision and try and have it released.
 To learn how to provide testimony to the FDA if they take your medication, you can go to the website of Prescription Justice to reclaim your import.

 Do you have other questions?